-A simple school science experiment is to electroplate an object with copper using a copper sulphate solution.
+A simple science experiment is to electroplate an object with copper using a copper sulphate solution.
 If a little bit of sulphuric acid is added and the current density is chosen carefully, the growth of a film of copper can be controlled by a process called diffusion limited aggregation.
-This produces a dendritic structure type of growth whereby bumps grow on bumps and branches grow on branches, thus creating a very rough surface.
+This produces a fractal structure whereby bumps grow on bumps and branches grow on branches.
+The result is a very rough surface.

 When this type of surface is provided with a hydrophobic surface chemistry, it creates a surface on which droplets of water completely ball up and freely roll-off.